 The United Artists Theatre Building, Detroit

 The United Artists Theatre Building in downtown Detroit is a must-see if you love ruins.
 C. Howard Crane built the theatre in 1928 and showcased a style of renaissance revival architecture.
 The theatre played films until the mid-70s, and the building closed in 1984.
-The huge arches and decorative design makes for a truly spectacular and unsettling feeling for anyone inside this gargantuan structure.
+The huge arches and decorative design make for a truly spectacular and unsettling feeling for anyone inside this gargantuan structure.

 Packard Automotive Plant, Detroit

-Touted as the largest abandoned industrial complex in the entire world, the Packard Automative Plant in Detroit took eight years to build and boasted 3,500,000 square feet.
-A once booming factory, it employed thousands of Michigan workers, but Packard could not compete with the “Big Three” car companies and shut its doors in the 1950s.
+Touted as the largest abandoned industrial complex in the entire world, the Packard Automotive Plant in Detroit took eight years to build and boasted 3,500,000 square feet.
+A once-booming factory, it employed thousands of Michigan workers, but Packard could not compete with the “Big Three” car companies and shut its doors in the 1950s.
 Sitting mostly vacant for more than 50 years, the plant houses vagrants and graffiti.
 A private investor bought the land with promises to revitalize the space, but no progress is being made in that direction.
 You should head to this destination if you want to see a large-scale vacancy.

 Belle Isle Zoo, Detroit

 Open for 107 years before closing its doors in 2002 (a quite unpopular decision by mayor and current federal inmate Kwame Kilpatrick), the Belle Isle Zoo sits as an overgrown reminder of the past off the shores of Detroit.
-The Detroit Zoo became the premiere destination in the area and Belle Isle converted its attraction into a children’s zoo.
-It featured many exotic animals like polar bears and kangaroos, tall boardwalks and several buildings and structures.
+The Detroit Zoo became the premier destination in the area and Belle Isle converted its attraction into a children’s zoo.
+It featured many exotic animals like polar bears and kangaroos, tall boardwalks, and several buildings and structures.
 Now the zoo reminds one of jungle ruins, with foreign plants put into the exhibits long ago overtaking the landscape and choking the remnants of the buildings.
 It’s a truly wild place for explorers to venture to when on Belle Isle.